-The Centre for Evidence and Social Innovation are currently running a large number of externally-funded projects.
-Listed below are those projects with their own dedicated websites.
+The Centre for Evidence and Social Innovation is currently running a large number of externally-funded projects.
+Listed below is a selection of projects with their own dedicated websites.

 CARE PATHWAYS AND OUTCOMES STUDY

 The Care Pathways and Outcomes Study has been following a population of children who were under five years old and in public care in Northern Ireland on 31st March 2000 (n=374).
 It aims to find out where these children/young people end up living and how they are getting on in their placements.
 The study has entered its fourth phase, "The teens and early adulthood" (2016-2019), funded by the Economic and Social Research Council.Visit the project website here

 LINKS - The NIHR Global Health Research Group on Peacebuilding with Young Children

 This project, funded by the National Institute of Health Research represents a strategic partnership with UNICEF.
 Working in six low- and middle-income countries, and with the support of international partners, LINKS seeks to support the development and evaluation of early childhood development programmes that contribute to sustainable development and peacebuilding.Visit the project website